Find Grad Schools

 $82,752 Median Salary

 There are 51 schools in the United States where you can get your doctor's degree in assessment.
-This degree is more popular with female students, and about 20% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 21.5% of assessment graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 23% were students from underrepresented racial-ethnic groups.
+Also, 16.5% of assessment graduates were international students.

 Education Levels of Assessment Majors

-During the 2020-2021 academic year, 270 students earned their doctor's degree in assessment.
+During the most recent year for which data is available, 315 people earned their doctor's degree in assessment.
 This earns it the #73 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in assessment at each degree level.